publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schV/m__us_usc_t8_s1534.md

         (2) __Payment for attendance__

-            If an application for a subpoena by the alien also makes a showing that the alien is financially unable to pay for the attendance of a witness so requested, the court may order the costs incurred by the process and the fees of the witness so subpoenaed to be paid from funds appropriated for the enforcement of subchapter II of this chapter.
+            If an application for a subpoena by the alien also makes a showing that the alien is financially unable to pay for the attendance of a witness so requested, the court may order the costs incurred by the process and the fees of the witness so subpoenaed to be paid from funds appropriated for the enforcement of subchapter II.

         (3) __Nationwide service__